cameronmclean/hyperPatterns/hyperPatterns.md

 Next - created GET /prototypes route that returns a list of all the prototype pattern names and int_ids list.html will need some jQuery wrangling to display them all nicely, but it can at least get them all for now.

-Next we want to also show the pattern pic, make them clickable, implemnt a /prototype/:id route that loads a populated alpaca schema / data
+Next we want to also show the pattern pic, make them clickable, implemnt a /prototype/:id route that loads a populated alpaca schema / data .. and then hook up a post (and publish! ) button that saves the revised schema, (or publishes it!)

+#####20150401

+started on /prototype/:intID

+now looks up all protoPattern docs, loops thorough until int_id === :intID and returns the whole doc. next to implement logic to wrangle it into alpaca form data....